 Class is in session: Masonic Homes Kentucky’s recovery expert lectures on passing rehabilitation therapy with flying colors.

-While school is letting out for the summer, rehab is year-round.
+Rehab is year-round.
 Natalie Tinsley is the senior vice president of therapy services at Masonic; she’s schooling us on the best ways to recover through rehab without being held back.
 Study up on her tips:

 1. Don’t skip.